nmantani/FileInsight-plugins/README.md

 ### Manual update
 Please download the latest release version and copy "plugins" folder into
 %USERPROFILE%\Documents\McAfee FileInsight to overwrite with the new version.

+## Customization
+For the "Send to" plugin, please edit "plugins\Operations\Misc\send_to.json" to run your favorite programs.

 ## List of plugins (78 plugins)
 * Basic operations